edamame-course/FastQC/2016-06-22_FastQC_tutorial.md

 "fastqc" should now be in green, indicating that it is executable.
 (If you're interested in the specifics of changing file permissions, there is a 10 second crash course [here](https://files.fosswire.com/2007/08/fwunixref.pdf) under the heading "File Permissions".)

 Now we are going to use what is called a shell script to automate the FastQC workflow, rather than manually running the same commands over and over for each sequence file.
 This is a simple script, but it can be modified for more complex workflows.
-Knowing how to do this will save you a lot of time!
+Shell scripts can save you a lot of time!

 First we will make a new file:
 ```